The Crown Couple Gillian Anderson & Peter Morgan Have Split

 When Refinery29 reached out to Anderson for comment, her rep responded that they "don’t comment on Gillian’s private life.”

 Both Morgan and Anderson have been previously married.
-Morgan has five children from his previous marriage and Anderson has three from a previous relationships.
+Morgan has five children from his previous marriage and Anderson has three from previous relationships.
 Anderson divorced her first husband Clyde Klotz in 1997 (they share a 26-year-old daughter named Piper) and second husband Julian Ozanne in 2006.
-Just before Morgan, Anderson was with Mark Griffiths from 2006 to 2015, which whom she shares two children 14-year-old Oscar and 12-year-old Felix.
+Just before Morgan, Anderson was with Mark Griffiths from 2006 to 2015.
+They have two children together: 14-year-old Oscar and 12-year-old Felix.

 Whenever Anderson talked about her relationship with Morgan, she tended to keep it casual, often referencing the fact that they didn't even live together.
 She also underscored that they didn't let their working relationship mix with their private one, which is an easy way to cause friction in a partnership.